mpv-player/mpv/DOCS/man/options.rst

     Disabling this option is not recommended.
 Use it for debugging only.

+``--demuxer-termination-timeout=<seconds>``
+    Number of seconds the player should wait to shutdown the demuxer (default:
+    0.1).
+The player will wait up to this much time before it closes the stream layer forcefully.
+Forceful closing usually means the network I/O is given no chance to close its connections gracefully (of course the OS can still close TCP connections properly), and might result in annoying messages being logged, and in some cases, confused remote servers.

+    This timeout is usually only applied when loading has finished properly.
+If loading is aborted by the user, or in some corner cases like removing external tracks sourced from network during playback, forceful closing is always used.

 ``--demuxer-readahead-secs=<seconds>``
     If ``--demuxer-thread`` is enabled, this controls how much the demuxer should buffer ahead in seconds (default: 1).
 As long as no packet has